buildwithparia/runway-forecast/Readme.md

 =================================================
 Rank | Trend Item             | Predicted Score
 -----|------------------------|------------------
-1    | Metallic Puffer        | 8.03
+1    | Metallic Puffer        | 8.09
-2    | Maxi Leather Skirt     | 7.45
+2    | Maxi Leather Skirt     | 7.48
-3    | Velvet Cape            | 6.99
+3    | Velvet Cape            | 7.01
-4    | Furry Bucket Hat       | 6.22
+4    | Furry Bucket Hat       | 6.15
-5    | Knit Balaclava         | 6.07
+5    | Knit Balaclava         | 5.98

-I’d wear at least 3 of these tbh.
+I’d wear at least 3 of these!
+Not the metallic puffer I now they will be so trendy but not my type! 💅🏻

 ---

 ## 😵‍💫 why I did this

-idk I like fashion and I wanted to do something that wasn’t just another boring ML tutorial.
-I also tried to explain everything in the code comments to make it easier for others to understand (we gotta help each other out, right? 💞) plus I didn’t feel like scraping real trend data so I made my own ✨fake Vogue universe✨
+I’ve always been curious about combining my interests.
+This project let me combine **fashion + coding**, and it turned out to be a great learning experience.

-this was more about learning and having fun than being perfect.
+I tried to explain everything in the code so it's easy to follow - because sharing what we learn helps everyone 💞 this was more about learning and having fun than being perfect🌠

 ---

 ## 🛠️ might add later

-- graphs?? like trend score over time or smth
+- Try more complex model like random forest or XGBoost
-- a Streamlit interface would be cute
-- actual data from Pinterest or Google Trends (if I feel brave)
-- a better model (maybe??)
-- saving the model properly lol
+- Expand the dataset and using real-world trend data
+- Build a streamlit app and turn it into my own mini pinterest

 ---

 ## 🖤 made by

 [@buildwithparia](https://github.com/buildwithparia)
-aka a tired human who likes cute code and cute clothes.
+Built by Paria with Python, style, and Pinterest scrolls at 2am 💗